 So Winton decided to act.
 He told the BBC, “The task was enormous but I had to do something.
 The so-called Kindertransports—initiatives to bring children west—had been organized elsewhere, but not in Prague.”

-“Everybody in Prague said, ‘Look, there is no organization in Prague to deal with refugee children, nobody will let the children go on their own, but if you want to have a go, have a go.’”
+“Everybody in Prague said, ‘Look, there is no organization in Prague to deal with refugee children.
+Nobody will let the children go on their own, but if you want to have a go, have a go.’”

 Nicholas Winton contacted multiple governments for help, but only England and Sweden agreed.
 The British government approved his bringing children to the UK if he could find them homes and make a deposit of 50 pounds for each child.